egaba/ember-yup/README.md

 {{/text-field}}
 ```

-If the form field is used within a `validation-form`, the form will also collect errors
-in an `errors` hash passed down with the form (resolving from the same promises that passed from the fields).
+### Validating a form

+Form fields can be combined within a `validation-form` to validate (and reject) data before it is sent.

+In order for form fields to operate within a `validation-form`, **form fields must be passed `name` and `form` props.**
+This allows the form to assign a key to each field that it collects for its data.

 ```html
 {{#validation-form